-There are three options to deal with severe cashflow problems, this page looks at Plan C Pre-pack Administration to sell the business, winding up the partnership and possible personal Bankruptcy
+There are three options to deal with severe cashflow problems, this page looks at Plan C pre pack administration to sell the business or practice, winding up the partnership and possible personal bankruptcy.

 Plan C for partnership law firms

 If the debts are very large, and your business is no longer viable no matter what steps you take to revive it, then the sensible answer to stop the terrible pressure you face is either sell the practice’s business assets or wind it up.

 If the business is viable but creditors are threatening winding up petitions, putting the business up for sale, as a pre-pack deal may be the best option (if agreed to by the SRA).

 We can assist with the pre-pack administration by marketing the business for sale prior to administration.
 Insolvency practitioners (IPs) have a duty to find potential buyers by advertising online and in the local press.
 If there is no interest, the IP can then sell the business to a third party or previous partners of a new partnership.

 There will need to be asset valuations and details of intellectual property drawn up by qualified surveyors.
 If you and other partners plan to buy the partnership, tread carefully as you could put your own personal financial position at risk.
 Please seek legal advice regarding the old and new business partnership.
 Call Keith Steven on 07974 086779 for a list of recommended lawyers who can help.